prakhar1989/hugo-blog/_posts/2014-02-27-a-few-git-tricks.markdown

 tags: [git, tricks, howto]
 ---

 I just finished reading the [Think Like (a) Git](http://think-like-a-git.net/) book which is a *advanced beginners* introduction to Git.
-Below is a quick rundown of a few cool git commands I learnt about.
+Below is a quick rundown of a few cool git commands I learned about.
 Read on below to level up your Git skillz!

 ### git add file --patch
 Touted as the [most powerful feature that you will ever use](https://news.ycombinator.com/item?id=4744405) the patch mode allows you to selectively move changes from your working copy into the staging area.
 What does this mean?
 What this means is that instead of moving the entire set of changes on working copy into the staging area (for commit and push) it allows you to select what git calls `hunks` and commit them.
 This lets you keep changes that you are unsure about locally instead of keeping them stashed somewhere and keeps your commits clean and focused to one specific functionality.

-Only recently I learnt ([thanks to Ryan Tomayko](http://tomayko.com/writings/the-thing-about-git)) that this is one of those features that makes git super powerful as a VCS when compared to other VCS's.
+Only recently I learned ([thanks to Ryan Tomayko](http://tomayko.com/writings/the-thing-about-git)) that this is one of those features that makes git super powerful as a VCS when compared to other VCS's.
 How do you use this awesome feature you ask?
 Here's how[^1] -

-I have a file `new.txt` that has few parts that are intented to be commited for this release and other parts that can wait for later.
+I have a file `new.txt` that has few parts that are intended to be committed for this release and other parts that can wait for later.
 You get a call from your colleague and you are told the first fix is required immediately so you are required to stop all your work and commit **ASAP**

 {% highlight bash %}
 $ git status